nandac/letterloom/docs/manual.typ

 Thank you kindly.
 ```

-// Set the link style to what is set in the letterloom package so that it
-// is no overridden by our global styles set above
+// Set the link style so that it is not overridden by our global styles set above
 #show link: set text(font: "Fira Mono", size: 7pt)

+// Not strictly necessary but it is nice to have figure captions in a smaller font size
+#show figure.caption: set text(font: "Source Sans Pro", size: 9pt)

 #show: letterloom.with(
   // Sender